RunSociety Contributer’s Writing Guide

 - Reviewer should also take note of any complaints by other participants and provide constructive feedback for the organiser

-- End each race review with a conclusion - "Event Overview" and list down a summary of highlights of the event in pointer fom (Minimum 4 pointers)
+- End each race review with a conclusion - "Event Overview" and list down a summary of highlights of the event in pointer form (Minimum 4 pointers)

-- Articles written for RunSociety must be original and not plagiarised
+- Articles written for RunSociety must be original, unpublished anywhere else and not plagiarised

 If you are unsure about anything, or have any questions, please do not hesitate to get in touch with us.
 We will be glad to assist you.